 Communicate with the relevant persons/authorities to discuss and confirm the requirement to implement the Pre-emptive Procedure or not.
-This includes the Local Government, DFES, Event holder and FCO.

-This is relevant for events scheduled on a day/s of Extreme or Catastrophic Fire Danger.
+This is relevant for events scheduled on a day/s of Catastrophic Fire Danger.
 Commence process for advising patrons, processing refunds or transferring to another date.